1. What is Probate?

 However, you can still store a digital copy of your physical will for your own convenience.
 You can do this by scanning your will and saving it as a PDF file.
 You can then store the PDF file on your computer, in a cloud storage service such as Google Drive or Dropbox, or on an external hard drive.

-It is important to note that a digital copy of your will is not a legally valid will.
-If you need to make changes to your will, you will need to update your physical will and have it signed by you and two witnesses.
+It is important to note that a digital copy of your will is not a legally valid Will.
+If you need to make changes to your Will, you will need to update your physical Will and have it signed by you and two witnesses.